 Dr Stuart Crane

 Stuart first joined the group as a final year MPhys Physics project student at Heriot-Watt, where he worked on designing a UV autocorrelator.
 He then commenced his PhD studies during the summer of 2014.
 Stuart worked on Time-resolved Spectroscopy of Non-volatile Biomolecule Analogues and graduated in November 2018.
-Stuart went on to work as a postdoc at the University of Bristol for Prof. Mike Ashfold between July 2018 and December 2020, investigating Coulomb explosion imaging of small molecules.
+He then went on to work as a postdoc at the University of Bristol for Prof. Mike Ashfold between July 2018 and December 2020, investigating Coulomb explosion imaging of small molecules.
 Stuart subsequently re-joined the Townsend group in 2021 to work on the development of a new transient absorption spectroscopy set-up.
-Stuart departed once again in February 2022 and now works as a research associate in the group of Prof. Peter Weber at Brown University.
+He departed once again in February 2022 and now works as a research associate in the group of Prof. Peter Weber at Brown University in the USA.

 Dr Nikoleta Kotsina